Stock Image: The Absolute Sound | Design: HomeStudioBasics

 Now again, you may be wondering, “The NightOwl is essentially the same headphone.
 Why do you like it more?”

-I think the main reasoning behind my preference is this: I had a good experience with the Owl and a bad one with the Hawk.
+I think the main reason behind my preference is this: I had a good experience with the Owl and a bad one with the Hawk.

 That is to say that I believe the Hawk was one of the worst headphones I’ve ever heard, and the bad experience will always stand out in my mind.

-The one thing I’ll say is that even despite both having that crazy long bass shelf, the Hawk felt like someone was stabbing my ears with pins and needles with regard to the bass while the Owl’s bass didn’t.
+The one thing I’ll say is that even despite both having that crazy long bass shelf, the Hawk felt like someone was stabbing my ears with pins and needles while the Owl felt a bit smoother and less unnatural.
+Again, I don’t know why this was.

-It sounded completely different to me and I actually really enjoyed it because I thought it came across as more natural and less in your face.
+It sounded completely different to me and I enjoyed it because I thought it came across as still punchy but less in-your-face and artificial.

-Again, I could be totally wrong about this and both headphones are trash, but my impressions were what they were.
+Again, I could be totally wrong about this and both headphones are trash, but my impressions are what they are.
+Also, keep in mind that I last heard a NightOwl in 2017, so if I listened to it today, I’d likely cringe.
+Or maybe not.

-As of now, both have been discontinued so if you’re looking for headphones with phenomenal low-end impact, clarity, and texture, definitely take a look at my article on the best headphones for hip-hop.
+As of now, both have been discontinued (no surprise there) so if you’re looking for headphones with phenomenal low-end impact, clarity, and texture, definitely take a look at my article on the best headphones for hip-hop.

 It goes into lots of great solutions and I think you’ll really find it helpful.